ainergiz/oracle/docs/browser-mode.md

    ```
    - `--remote-host` points the CLI at the VM.
    - `--remote-token` matches the token printed by `oracle serve` (set `ORACLE_REMOTE_TOKEN` to avoid repeating it).
    - Cookies are **not** transferred from your laptop.
-The remote host will reuse its own ChatGPT cookies; if none exist, the service opens ChatGPT in a browser window so you can sign in once, then reuses that session for subsequent runs.
+The service requires the host Chrome profile to be signed in; if not, it opens chatgpt.com and exits so you can log in, then restart `oracle serve`.

 3. **What happens**
    - The CLI assembles the composed prompt + file bundle locally, sends them to the VM, and streams log lines/answer text back through the same HTTP connection.
    - The remote host runs Chrome locally, pulls ChatGPT cookies from its own Chrome profile, and reuses them across runs while the service is up.
-If cookies are missing, it prompts you to sign in once on the host.
+If cookies are missing, the service exits after opening chatgpt.com so you can sign in before restarting.
    - Background/detached sessions (`--no-wait`) are disabled in remote mode so the CLI can keep streaming output.

 4. **Stop the host**